 It is important for caregivers to do some research to determine whether the elderly day care center is right for their loved one.

-A quality adult day care program will include the following:
+A quality day care for elderly program will include the following:

 Questions to ask when evaluating an elderly day care center: